Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1; DM1; Type 1 DM

 - Trim toenails short and file the edges to avoid cutting adjacent toes.

 - Well-fitting footwear is very important.
 Make sure your shoe is wide enough.
-Avoid high heels, sandals, thongs, and going barefoot.
+Avoid high heels, sandals, flip-flops, and going barefoot.
 Shoes with a rocker sole may be particularly helpful because they reduce pressure under the heel and in the front of the foot.
 Custom-molded boots increase the surface area over which foot pressure is distributed.
 This reduces stress on ulcers and allows them to heal.

 - Change shoes often during the day.